bencheeorg/benchee/README.md

 * `warmup` - the time in seconds for which a benchmark should be run without measuring times before real measurements start.
 This simulates a _"warm"_ running system.
 Defaults to 2.
 * `time` - the time in seconds for how long each individual benchmark should be run and measured.
 Defaults to 5.
+* `inputs` - a map from descriptive input names to some different input, your benchmarking jobs will then be run with each of these inputs.
+For this to work your benchmarking function gets the current input passed in as an argument into the function.
+Defaults to `nil`, aka no input specified and functions are called without an argument.
+See [Inputs](#inputs)
 * `parallel` - each job will be executed in `parallel` number processes.
 Gives you more data in the same time, but also puts a load on the system interfering with benchmark results.
 For more on the pros and cons of parallel benchmarking [check the wiki](https://github.com/PragTob/benchee/wiki/Parallel-Benchmarking).
 Defaults to 1.
 * `formatters` - list of formatter functions you'd like to run to output the benchmarking results of the suite when using `Benchee.run/2`.
 Functions need to accept one argument (which is the benchmarking suite with all data) and then use that to produce output.
 Used for plugins.
 Defaults to the builtin console formatter calling `Benchee.Formatters.Console.output/1`.
+See [Formatters](#formatters)
 * `print`      - a map from atoms to `true` or `false` to configure if the output identified by the atom will be printed during the standard Benchee benchmarking process.
 All options are enabled by default (true).
 Options are:
   * `:benchmarking`  - print when Benchee starts benchmarking a new job (Benchmarking name ..)
   * `:configuration` - a summary of configured benchmarking options including estimated total run time is printed before benchmarking starts